JLiljegren/SFDC-User-Audit-Trail/README.md

 * Email

 ##Known limitations
-For known limitations, see Issues area
+For known limitations, see Issues[1] area

 #Background (What are we trying to solve here?)